Coronavirus (COVID-19) and CRPS

 In the same study they also stated that “COVID-19 seems not to be especially severe in pregnant women, at least based on the small number in this study.”

-UPDATE – However as of 16 March 2020 the U.K. Government have included pregnant women into the at-risk group and they have been asked to self-isolate for 12 weeks.
+UPDATE – However as of 30 March 2020 the U.K. Government have included pregnant women into the at-risk group and they have been asked to strictly follow social distancing guidance.

 Sheilding The Extremely Vulnerable